mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 What regards to the NIC configuration, it is useful to observe the statistics of the NIC at the moment of the issue, what counters increase from one reproduction to the next and build from there (we will cover this in step 4).
 Understanding if the right offloadings that are needed, are supported by the NIC and enabled ?
 Are they working as expected or could be a bug in the driver or firmware?
 For instance if using VxLAN/GENEVE tunneling or VLAN we want specific offloads to be enabled.
 Are we offloading flows ?
 If there are drops at the ring buffers, are there the RX/TX ring properly sized ?

-### 3. Test initial conditions
+### 3. Simplify The Reproducer

+Now that there is a way to consistently reproduce the issue, the next step would be to simplify it as much as possible.
 The reproduction of the problem can depend on multiple factors like hardware architecture, NIC vendor/model, firmware version, OS version, kernel version, NIC driver version, physical network devices (switches, load balancers and routers), virtual devices that have to be crossed.
 Many times permutation or removal of any of these components is helpful to narrow down the problem to a particular component before delving deeper into the analysis.

-In order to narrow down the quest, one can try to reproduce with the latest kernel available (downstream in case of _RHEL_), then the latest upstream kernel, also sometimes the latest kernel in __linux-next__ or __net-next__ trees of the linux kernel (which will become part of the next upstream linux kernel release) if there is any promising commit.
+For that purpose, one could try for example to reproduce with the latest kernel available (downstream in case of _RHEL_), then the latest upstream kernel, also sometimes the latest kernel in __linux-next__ or __net-next__ trees of the linux kernel (which will become part of the next upstream linux kernel release) if there is any promising commit related to the apparent problem.

-For _RHEL_:
+Taking _RHEL_ as reference:

-  * **Test latest downstream kernel.** You can check easily in CDN for the latest and update it if it is newer than the version in the system.
+  * **Test latest downstream kernel.** You can check easily in Red Hat's CDN for the latest kernel and update it, if it is newer than the version installed in the system.

   * **Test lastest upstream stable kernel.** The easiest here is to leverage **elrepo** repository which provides an RPM for Centos and RHEL distros built from the **mainline** stable branch of Linux Kernel Archive and thus named **kernel-ml** to avoid conflict with RHEL stock kernels.
 In the following example I am installing the RPM for major version 7 and setting grub to boot from it (grub menu entry number 0) only once as we just want to test a reproducer and go back to the default kernel: